TimGrt/ansible-windows-workshop/docs/windows-automation/windows-playbook.md

 ??? info "Additional info regarding the `name` parameter"
     The `name` key is optional, still, it is highly advisable to use it, as this is the output you will be getting when executing the playbook.
-    When ommiting the `name` parameter, your playbook only will output that it does something with the `ansible.windows.win_feature` module, but not what it does exactly.
+    When omitting the `name` parameter, your playbook only will output that it does something with the `ansible.windows.win_feature` module, but not what it does exactly.

 ```yaml
     ansible.windows.win_feature: